KmWahba808/AZ-900/README.md

 ---

-### 24. "An Azure region <u>contains one or more data centers that are connected by using a low-latency network</u>."
+### 24. "An Azure region <ins>contains one or more data centers that are connected by using a low-latency network<ins>."
 Is the underlined text correct?

 - [x] A. No change is needed
 - [ ] B. Is found in each country where Microsoft has a subsidiary office